DHBWProjectsIT23/JSON2Bat/README.md

 0.2.3

-JSON2Batch was developed during a project during our first and second semester of university.
+JSON2Batch was developed during a project in our first and second semester of university.
 It generates batch files from JSON files, which can spawn terminals or applications, that run under certain parameters specified within the